Railroad Brake and Switch Operators

 Railroad Brake, Signal and Switch Operators operate railroad track switches.
 Couple or uncouple rolling stock to make up or break up trains.
 Signal engineers by hand or flagging.
 May inspect couplings, air hoses, journal boxes, and hand brakes.

-Railroad Operators with little to no experience tend to make between $38230 and $44530 while the more experienced ones make over $62640 per year.
+Railroad Brake and Switch Operators with little to no experience tend to make between $34610 and $45170 while the more experienced ones can earn over $72620 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Railroad Operator is to move to a higher paying state like NY.
-Right now, the highest paying states for Railroad Operators are NY, MA, GA, MN and WI.
+One of the easiest ways to increase your salary as a Railroad Brake, Signal and Switch Operator is to move to a higher paying state like SC.
+Right now, the highest paying states for Railroad Brake and Switch Operators are SC, NY, MA, MN and WA.

-3 other factors that can increase your salary as A Railroad Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Railroad Brake, Signal and Switch Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Railroad Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Railroad Brake and Switch Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a Railroad Brake, Signal and Switch Operator.

 |Suitable for people who likes practical and hands-on work|